|

-While visiting Cambodia, the following Travel Tips may
+Tips: While visiting Cambodia, the following Travel

-this shrouded Country.
+visit to this shrouded Country.
 CLOTHES: While one should wear casual and decent

-clothes to most temples and pagodas - including those at Angkor - visitors
+clothes to most temples and pagodas - including those at Angkor -

-long trousers, however).
-Shoes
+long skirts (not long trousers, however).

-are generally removed before entering pagodas.
-GREETINGS: Cambodians
+Shoes are generally removed before entering pagodas.

 greet each with a bow and a prayer-like gesture called a Sompeah,